Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 A long-term career path is now within reach

 “At first, I could only say konnichiwa, but now I can attend client meetings and manage projects.
 The key is: don’t just join a course — have a mentor and a clear pathway.
-That’s what I got from Nakamura.” — Raka
+That’s what I got from Nakamura Study Japan.” — Raka

 Lessons from Raka’s Journey